ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ```

 **Data Verification:**
-After the import was completed, a series of data integrity checks were performed.
-We ran sample queries to ensure that the data was accurately reflected in Hive and that there were no discrepancies from the source CSV.
+After the import was completed, a series of data integrity checks are performed.
+Sample queries are run to ensure that the data import in Hive was successful.

 **Rationale for Data Types and Structure:**

-1. We chose STRING for most fields to ensure that all textual data, including potentially alphanumeric identifiers, are accurately captured.
+1. STRING format is specified for most types of data-fields to ensure that all text based data, is accurately captured.

-2. FLOAT was selected for the overall_rating to represent driver ratings with decimal precision.
+2. FLOAT format is specified for the overall_rating field to represent driver ratings with decimal precision.

-3. The use of TEXTFILE format facilitates straightforward inspection and debugging of raw data.
+3. TEXTFILE file format is specified to allow for straightforward inspection and debugging of raw data.

 **Challenges Encountered:**

-**Ensuring Data Type Compatibility:**  Matching the CSV data types with those supported by Hive and ensuring accurate data representation was a key challenge.
+**Ensuring Data Type Compatibility:**  CSV data must match the data type specified in Hive a key challenge.

-**Data Quality Assurance:**  Post-import, we needed to validate the data quality, which included checking for any import errors or data corruption.
+**Data Quality Assurance:**  Post-import, data validation to check the data quality, which included checking for any import errors or data corruption is of paramount importance.

 #### Table: Request

-This table is pivotal for tracking user requests and managing the dispatch system within our transportation data model.
+This table is pivotal for tracking user requests and managing the dispatch system within the transportation data model for the Uber application schema.

-**Process Outline:**

 **Schema Definition:**

-We drafted a schema that details user ride requests, incorporating fields for identification, ride type, pickup and drop-off coordinates, and other relevant information.
+The schema contains fields like user ride requests, user identification, ride type, pickup and drop-off location coordinates, and other relevant information for trip request information.

 **HiveQL Table Construction:**
-We used the following HiveQL statement to create the Request table, which aligns with our designated data structure
+The following HiveQL statement to create the Request table is used:

 ```
 CREATE TABLE Request (